Sertifi/Samples/Salesforce/OnePassApexSample/OneCallCreateObjectsAndGetLink/README.md

 ### Prerequisites

-You must have Sertifi's Salesforce package installed in your Org, and configured with
+You must have Sertifi's Salesforce package installed in your Org, and have configured its Custom Settings.
+You will need real-time updates configured.
+For more information see Sertifi's support pages: [Enabling Real Time Updates](https://support.sertifi.com/Content/Integrations/Amadeus%20Hospitality/Install%20and%20Setup/Enabling%20Real%20Time%20Updates.htm).

-#### To Install the Apex Class
+### Install the Apex Class

 1. Navigate to Setup -> Develop -> Apex Classes
 1. Click New